• Skip to content

 6. Personal Integrity

-It is important for business leaders to live a lifestyle of honesty, integrity, and high ethical standards because what these leaders do can harm the reputation of the organization.
+It is important for business leaders to live a lifestyle of honesty, integrity, and high ethical standards because what these leaders do can harm the organization’s reputation.

-Two former Tyco executives, who have become the poster children for failed ethical leadership, are a good example of this.
+Two former Tyco executives, who have become the poster children for failed ethical leadership, are good examples of this.

 The scandal sadly generated negative press for Tyco and ultimately affected the company’s value and profitability.